duderstadt-lab/mars-docs/tutorials/MarsTo/open-a-Molecule-Archive-in-Python.md

 The notebook will display all the UUIDs.

 **Get single Molecule Entries from the Archive**
-There are two ways of excessing the data entries themselves.
+There are two ways of accessing the data entries themselves.
 One can use the index from the archive.
-For example: excessing the first entry one can use the index "0" (indexing in Python starts with 0).
+For example: accessing the first entry one can use the index "0" (indexing in Python starts with 0).
 ```python
 #get the Table for the molecule at index 0 as a pandas dataframe
 tableByIndex = sc._table_to_pandas(archive.get(0).getTable())